-- 1. Close the sprayer valve, stop the machine on a level surface, and shut off the engine. - 2.
+- 1. Close the sprayer valve, stop the machine on a level surface, shut off the engine, and disconnect the kill cord from the operator presence sensor. - 2.
 Turn the spray gun valve to the OPEN position. - 3.
 Aim the spray gun into a drain container and squeeze the handle to drain the tank. - 4.
 When the tank has drained completely, turn the spray gun valve to the CLOSED position and shut off the sprayer pump.